iptch/kubernetes-hands-on/instructions/Lab1.md

 ```
 </p></details>

-### 7. Rewrite the yaml file from a pod configuration to a deployment named "nginx-deployment" with 2 replicas
+### 7. Rewrite the yaml file from a pod configuration to a deployment named "nginx-deployment" with 2 replicas <a id="rewrite-deployment"></a>
 Hint: Use the pod as the template for the deployment.
 See how a deployment is configured here: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

 Hint 2: You can also use kubectl to create a deployment in dry-run mode and with output as yaml to see how a deployment looks like.